solvillan/WordTraining/README.md

 ##WordTraining
-This is an application fro word training.
+This is an application for word training.
 I made this during my spare time to learn more about Swing and gui development.

 ##How to use
 When you first start the program it will show a pop-up window with a textfield.
 Here you enter the words using a special syntax.